Dwayne (The Rock) Johnson buys XFL for $15 million with investment partner

 |

-Former WWE star Dwayne "The Rock" Johnson leads an investor group that has agreed to purchase the...
+An investment group including former wrestling star Dwayne “The Rock” Johnson has agreed to...

 |